Sunday Worship During Lockdown

-You'll find all three of our churches friendly and welcoming.
+You'll find our church friendly and welcoming.
 If you're unfamiliar with Christian worship, there's no need to feel apprehensive.
 There's a place for everybody, including those who prefer to sit quietly and listen.
 This is your church and we want you to feel comfortable when you're here.

 On most occasions, a service booklet will be provided.
-It will help you to understand what is happening and when, and it will provide the congregation with words to say or sing at certain points.
+It will help you to understand what is happening and when, and it will provide the congregation with words to say at certain points (we are not allowed to sing at present, so there are no hymns).
 You need never feel lost or out of your depth and you do not have to join in.

 And the dress code?
 We don't really have one, but "smart casual" comes close.
 The days of "Sunday best" are over.

 "Do this in remembrance of me" said Jesus.
 For centuries, the Jews had gathered at Passover to share a meal designed to remind them that it was God who released them from slavery in Egypt and led them to the Promised Land.

 Hours before He was executed, Jesus shared the Passover meal with his closest followers.
 But this time, with a few words and gestures, He would change it forever.
 In His hands, the Jewish celebration of rescue and freedom would take on deeper significance.
 It became the event which connects his followers to the meaning and the power of His death and resurrection.
 Since the earliest days of Christian history, Holy Communion, also known as the Eucharist, has been the central act of worship of the church.
 Many of our services take this form.

 The main elements of a Communion service are these: